n8n-io/n8n-docs/docs/courses/level-two/chapter-5/chapter-5.2.md

 1. Use the [HTTP Request node](/integrations/core-nodes/n8n-nodes-base.httpRequest/){:target="_blank"} to get data from the API endpoint that stores company data.
 Configure the following node parameters:

       * **Authentication**: Header Auth
+      * **Credentials for Header Auth**: The Header Auth name and Header Auth value you received in the email when you signed up for this course.
       * **URL**: The Dataset URL you received in the email when you signed up for this course.
       * **Options > Add Option > Split Into Items**: toggle to true.
       * **Headers > Add Header**: